 - Be prepared for major frustrations and stress.

-Make sure your work colleagues know that you’re about to go through this – you will need understanding from your managers because of the time demands on you – be prepared to be called on to site to make instantaneous decisions about things.
+Make sure your work colleagues know that you’re about to go through this – you will need understanding from your managers because of the time demands on you – be prepared to be called on to site to make instantaneous planning decisions about things.

 Remember – this is not designed to be a replacement for a project manager and it is especially not a replacement for building inspections – these are a stipulation of the Building Act.

 Rather, this site is a resource with features to help you keep track of your project, stimulate ideas and to remind you of things to look out for.
 For an alternative take on the processes, the Ministry for the Environment website has a valuable guide to the RMA – how it works, what you need to do for your project here…

 Prepare for Your Project to Take More Time Than You Expect

 Chances are your project will take longer than your builder estimates and much longer than you think.
 Prepare for delays, frustrations and minor irritations.
-Hopefully, that’s all you’ll have, and if you plan well, these will be minimised.
+Hopefully, that’s all you’ll have, and if you are planning well, these will be minimised.